realXtend/doc/acm_multimedia/overview.rst

 - kNet for networking
  * KristalliNet, or kNet for short, is a new but quite mature library.
+ * Can use either UDP or TCP for transport
- * Supports both UDP and TCP.
+ * Supports  defining own custom messages

 - OpenAL for audio playback
  * Spatial audio support